tstuefe/docs/build-ojdk-on-windows.md

                |--output-fastdebug-32
                .....
 ```
+It is of course fine to use another layout - just make the mental adjustments while reading this document.

 ### Get build jdk

 To build the jdk, we need a jdk.
 To build OpenJDK 11, we need JDK 10.

-For Linux, one has a number of options beside the official Oracle JDK binaries, among others https://sap.github.io/ or https://adoptopenjdk.net/.

-However, at the time of this writing, the only way to get a JDK 10 for Windows is to download the official oracle JDK:
+At the time of this writing, the only way to get a JDK 10 for Windows is to download the official oracle JDK:
  - http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html

+(_For Linux, one has a number of options beside the official Oracle JDK binaries, among others https://sap.github.io/ or https://adoptopenjdk.net/.
+But they are not there yet for Windows._)

 Put the downloaded and extracted JDK into openjdk/jdks.